paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/intro.md

 commands in a terminal window.

 <a name="understanding-hpa"></a>
-## Understanding why Kubernetes Horizontal Pod Autoscaler is important.
+## Understanding Why Kubernetes Horizontal Pod Autoscaler is Important.

 Kubernetes Horizontal Pod Autoscaler (HPA) addresses a basic problem in distributed, container based architecture: scaling the computing environment up or down to meet load demand.
 When you apply HPA to a Kubernetes deployment or replicaset, intelligence